TheAyJay/WordlistGenerator/README.md

 coffee, joe, java, bean

 I'd then run my Python script with those keywords as input.
 My script takes those words and performs a variety of transformations to create an extensive password list.
 These transformations include substituting common numbers/symbols for characters (e.g. "e" becomes "3"), capitalizing every and all letters, and appending common number and symbols to the front and end of the word.
-It then peforms the various combinations of those iterations (e.g. substitutions with numbers, then symbols appended or substitutions with symbols, then numbers appended).
+It then peforms the various combinations of those iterations:

+- capitalization with numbers
+- capitalization with symbols
+- capitalization with substitutions
+- capitalization with numbers with symbols
+- capitalization with symbols with numbers
+- capitalization with substitutions with numbers
+- capitalization with substitutions with symbols
+- capitalization with substitutions with numbers with symbols
+- capitalization with substitutions with symbols with numbers
+- substitutions
+- substitutions with numbers
+- substitutions with symbols
+- substitutions with numbers with symbols
+- substitutions with symbols with numbers
+- numbers
+- numbers with symbols
+- symbols
+- symbols with numbers

 At the moment, my script would take the word "coffee" and generate 12,502 possible passwords.
 The first 300 passwords generated from the keyword "coffee":

 coffee
 Coffee